After we recycle our Christmas trees and stow away our stockings, one decoration always seems to linger: outdoor Christmas lights.

 So, is it OK to keep outdoor lights up year round?
 Keep reading to learn more about what kind of lights, and what type of trees, can safely take on a year’s worth of glow.

-You’ll be happy to hear Christmas lights can stick around for the long haul—if you do these two things!
+You’ll be happy to hear Christmas lights can stick around for the long haul—if you do these three things!

 - Always use Christmas lights made for outdoor use.
 Unlike indoor lights, they’re specifically designed to withstand cold or wet elements.